History

 SODIMM modules.
 Like all the Intel based Macs with integrated graphics,

-RAM modules need to be installed in matched pairs - this gives
+RAM modules ideally should be installed in matched pairs - this

-the memory bandwidth necessary to a graphics system that uses normal
+gives the memory bandwidth necessary to a graphics system that

 To identify your exact machine, open System Profiler (Apple menu